 Emphasizes the application of basic mathematical skills used in the solution of occupational and technical problems.
 Topics include fractions, decimals, percents, ratios and proportions, measurement and conversion, formula manipulation, technical applications, and basic statistics.

-This course provides instruction in floor and wall materials and materials estimation, framing production of walls and partitions, and framing production of flooring.
+This course provides instruction in framing materials and estimation, and framing production of floors, walls, and stairs.
 Emphasis is placed on practical application of skills.
-Topics include estimation and computation procedures, rough layouts, and layout and installation procedures.
+Topics include estimation and computation procedures, rough layouts, and installation procedures.

 This course provides instruction in the theory and practical application of skills required to construct ceiling and roof framings and coverings.
 Topics include systems and materials identification, layout procedures, installation procedures, cost and materials estimation, and safety precautions.